-Resident Assistant Applications for the 2016-2017 Academic year are now available!
+We are no longer accepting Resident Assistant Applications for the 2016-2017 Academic year!

 Being an RA is more than just a job; it’s an unique learning experience that will prepare you for your future career.
 You learn how to work on a team, how to handle conflict and crisis situations and much more.
 In addition, you get to work with fantastic people and making a real difference in the lives of others.

 Check out our Department Mission, Vision, Values & Diversity Statement here to find out more about Residential Life or our team.